Diabetes technology has come a long way.

 The biggest challenges for many insulin pen (multiple daily injection) users are:

 - Dose timing: Shelf-life, temperature, and storage conditions

 - Insulin quality: Shelf-life, temperature, and storage conditions

-For most people, a blood glucose meter is just a part of life.
+For most people, checking blood glucose (blood sugar) meter is just a part of life.
 That’s why getting it right matters.

 Of these two options, there are more choices than ever, from basic designs to more advanced models that have all the bells and whistles.
 And fancier isn’t necessarily better.
 Here are some things to consider:

 - Ease of use–Some meters are made for simpler operation, whether it’s larger buttons, illuminated screens or audio capabilities.